biocatiit/website/content/scihi/2006_signaling.rst

         beautiful structure of the NtrC revealed by this study shows a central ATPase domain, with six receiver domains packed tightly around it
         \(Fig. 1).
-Three dimers of DNA-binding domains lie underneath the main ring—these domains become flexible and are belived to detach from the central ring when inorganic phosphate is released.
+Three dimers of DNA-binding domains lie underneath the main ring—these domains become flexible and are believed to detach from the central ring when inorganic phosphate is released.
 In addition, by using the NtrC structure and previous biochemical data, the researchers were able to postulate contact between the activated receiver domain